UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_29.md

 We can save dataframes using the method `.to_csv()`.

-Simply put our desired `csv` file name in quotations within the parentheses.

-We include the argument `index=False` so we don’t export our index column which is just a column of numbers.
+We put our desired `csv` file name in quotations within the parentheses and follow it with the argument `index=False` so we don’t export our index column which is just a column of numbers.

 ---